rampion/custom-shells-for-make/README.md

-TODO:
-- make examples work with GNU make and not just BSD
-- .ONESHELL

 <!--
 This README.md file is designed to be tested using `cram`.
 The four-space indented codeblocks serve as tests for the makefile snippets.

-First, the makefile snippets need to scraped to build the Makefile used in the tests.
+First, the makefile snippets need to be scraped to build the Makefile used in the tests.

     $ make -f $TESTDIR/Makefile README.makefile
     * (glob)
     $ mv README.makefile Makefile

-We should be given paths to make versions 3 and 4
+The process running the tests should be given paths to GNU Make versions 3 and 4

     $ alias make-v3=$make_v3
     $ make-v3 -v | head -n 1